Is an Annuity a Pension?

 Timothy Li, MBA, has dedicated his career to increasing profitability for his clients, including Fortune 500 companies.
 Timothy currently serves as a business finance manager where he researches ways to increase profitability within the supply chain, logistics and sales departments.

-- Pensions are a retirement benefit funded by your employer, while annuities are insurance products you purchase.
+• Pensions and annuities are different retirement income options.
+Pensions are typically funded by your employer, while annuities are insurance products you purchase.

-- You can receive pension payments as a lump sum or as an annuity, meaning you’ll receive regular payments for the rest of your life.
+• With a pension, you may receive a lump sum or an annuity, meaning you’ll receive regular payments for life.

 What Are Pensions?